shrikantsahu2004/Talaash_Hack36/README.md

 * [Firebase](https://firebase.google.com/?gclsrc=aw.ds)  : For Database
 * [Google Maps API](https://developers.google.com/maps) : For Reporting Sighted location of unattended Child

-Note: This is an incomplete project of our previous hackathon which we intended to complete this time with all the possible functionalities to be explored.
+Note: This was an incomplete project of our previous hackathon which we intended to complete this time with all the possible functionalities to be explored.

 ## Contributors (Team Cryptasylum)
 - Shrikant Sahu